What does it take to become a Super Bowl legend?

 Speaking of Betty, she even showed up to the Snickers LIVE Super Bowl LI commercial!

 Ironic doesn’t even begin to describe this unforgettable 1984 Super Bowl commercial.
 Just as the introduction of the Macintosh computer ushered in a new era of household computers, this Apple ad changed the way that Super Bowl commercials were made.
 The one-minute mini-movie was directed by Ridley Scott and promised that Apple’s new Macintosh would put an end to conformity and spark innovation and individuality.
 The epic commercial, a reference to George Orwell’s 1984, introduced the concept of the mini-movie to the Super Bowl ad world.

 Volkswagen’s“The Force” (2011)

 This 2011 Super Bowl ad is almost as famous Star Wars itself – and even more adorable.
 A tiny Darth Vader struggles to find the force.
 With the help of perseverance, a Volkswagen and a behind the scenes assist from dad, we all smile as a little boy’s dream comes true.
-With a new Star Wars movie out in December, can we expect to see this theme again in Super Bowl 2016?

 Old Spice’s “The Man Your Man Could Smell Like” (2010)

 And here it is – the best Super Bowl ad of all time.
-This Old Spice commercial has all the makings of a masterpiece.
+This Old Spice ad has all the makings of a masterpiece.
 Sexy actor?
 Check.
 Brilliant writing?
 Check.
 Impressive film effects?
 Check.
 Humor?
 Check.
 Watch this clip over and over.
 It just keeps getting better.